-Based on the above analysis, the Preferred Alternative would have a beneficial fiscal impact on the Town and the School District.
+Based on the above analysis, the Preferred Alternative would have a beneficial fiscal impact on the Town.
 As detailed above, even when considering the tax revenue generated by the current, overvalued, assessment, the Preferred Alternative would increase the tax revenue generated by the Site.
-In addition, the Preferred Alternative would stabilize the tax revenue generated by the Site by introducing a stable, indemand, consistent tax-generating use.
+In addition, the Preferred Alternative would stabilize the tax revenue generated by the Site by introducing a stable, in-demand, consistent taxgenerating use.
 Finally, the Preferred Alternative would more than cover the potential increase in Town costs associated with the development, consistent with the low-impact nature of the use proposed.

-&lt;sup>13 The Profile of Occupants of Residential and Nonresidential Development, Rutgers University, Center for Urban Policy Research, 2006.
+17 The Profile of Occupants of Residential and Nonresidential Development, Rutgers University, Center for Urban Policy Research, 2006.
 Data from 2003 American Housing Survey of all Northeast States.